swiftlang/swift-evolution-metadata-extractor/CONTRIBUTING.md

 - Patch version: A significant change in the content returned could be noted with a patch version.
 This is unlikely to be used often.

+When a major or minor change is made to the schema, the baseline model types in the BaselineModel directory of the test target should also be updated for the new baseline.

 ### Tool Version
 The tool version is incremented as follows: